mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### url

-URL where Grafana sends PUT request with images.
+URL where Mosaicoo sends PUT request with images.

 ### username